Reading

 • Across the school, pupils are supported in becoming expert readers by developing the key reading domains of understanding vocabulary, making inferences, explaining, retrieving, summarising/sequencing and predicting.
 In Year 1 and Year 2 these domains are explicitly taught using the dogs from ‘The Pawsome Gang’ and in Key Stage 2 children are taught these domains using VIPERS.
 Year 3, transition from the ‘Pawsome Gang’ into using VIPERS as they continue their reading journey into Key Stage 2.
 In this way there is a clear progression of reading skills from Nursery to Year 6 against which pupils’ progress is measured and interventions are swiftly put in place to support rapid progress.

-• Pupils who are less confident with decoding skills (preventing them from accessing reading material) have targeted interventions such as Little Wandle Rapid Catch Up.
+• Pupils who are less confident with decoding skills (preventing them from accessing reading material) have targeted interventions.

 • Pupils who need extra reading practice, are given further opportunities to read with an adult in school.